microsoft/verisol/Test/workbench/README.md

    WrapperFiles\
       A__Sample_Workbench.sol // input file to VeriSol
       Sample.sol //a copy
-      A__Sample_Workbench_exp.sol //manually added specifications FixedVersion\    // if a bug was fixed A__Sample_Workbench.sol // input file to VeriSol
+      A__Sample_Workbench_exp.bpl //manually added specifications in Boogie file (only for PingPongGame) FixedVersion\    // if a bug was fixed (e.g. AssetTransfer) A__Sample_Workbench.sol // input file to VeriSol
       Sample.sol //fixed copy